• Home

 As luck would have it, smugness gets you nowhere.

-I caught the bus and arrived in the main square of Corfu Town 30 minutes later.
-My hotel was (allegedly) in town so how hard could it be to find on foot?
-After all, I use instinct for navigation all the time!
+I catch the bus and arrive in the main square of Corfu Town 30 minutes later.
+My hotel is (allegedly) in town so how hard can it be to find on foot?

 Corfu Town Corfu Greece